PjotrVr/Neural-Style-Transform/README.md

 ## Usage

-All parameters are setup in `config.json` file
+All parameters are setup in `config.json` file.

 Parameters: <br>